Kingxukai/linux/Documentation/networking/caif/caif.rst

   - 0x10 - tty->hw_stopped is on.
   - 0x20 - tty->flow.stopped is on.

-* last_tx_msg: Binary blob Prints the last transmitted frame.
+* last_tx_msg: Binary blob Prints the woke last transmitted frame.

   This can be printed with::